mindbody/mbkit/packages/ActionBanner/README.md

 # Action Banner

-This is a react component to display a full screen banner that should alert the user to an action they need to take.
+A React component for displaying a full screen banner that alerts the user to take an action

 ## Installation